zane-carter/SwiftUISentiment/README.md

 **⚠️ Important ⚠️**

-Triggers use `UserDefaults` to track view counts.
+Triggers use `UserDefaults` and the `identifier` provided in the configuration to track view counts.
+It is important that the identifier is unique for each individual screen that you'd like view counts to be tracked on.
+Uses of the same configuration (and identifier) across the app will all count toward the tracking of view counts.

 To reset the count during testing (or between version releases) then you can use the `reset` method on a `SentimentAlertConfiguration`
 ```swift
 let configuration = SentimentAlertConfiguration.example
 configuration.reset()